JimLynchCodes/Super-Scraper/README.md

 ^(emoji translation)

-_"Using Robot Strength To Harvest Data and Put It In A Little Box For Later"_
+_"Using Robot Strength To Get Data aAnd Put It In A Little Box For Later"_

 <br/>